Business-Wizard/Passwords_Leak_Analysis/README.md

 Try out the Password Strength Tool \
 [(Not Yet Implemented)](https://business-wizard.github.io/password_strength_capstone01/)!

+While a few companies are using effective password strength indicators such as Dropbox's [zxcvbn](https://github.com/dropbox/zxcvbn), most of them are unreliable!

 1. For less important, but commonly used passwords
    - Length > 20
    - Combine 4 or more **uncommon** words
-   - for a memorable phrase that you can imagine
+     - for a memorable phrase/image that you can remember
    - Add symbols and numbers between each word
 2. Important accounts you can't afford to have stolen
    - Length 18-30
    - Use random generator with all possible characters
-   - Password manager to store your passwords
+   - Use a password manager to store your passwords <sep>[lastpass](#lastpass)</sep>
      - The length is only limited by the company requirements because the password manager will remember it for you
-3. While a few companies are using effective password strength indicators such as Dropbox's [zxcvbn](https://github.com/dropbox/zxcvbn), most of them are unreliable!

 ### Password Examples

 ![correct_horse_battery](images/password%20cartoon/password_strength.png)
->Note: some of the following passwords
+>Note: some of the following passwords are not part of the dataset, as they were sourced by audience members.

 ### Weak